 In childhood, exercise helps control body weight, builds healthy bones, and promotes self-confidence and healthy sleep patterns.
 The government recommends that children should get at least one hour of exercise a day.
 As a tip:

-- Children should try a variety of sports and develop skills, such as swimming and the ability to hit and kick a ball.
+- Children should try various sports and develop skills, such as swimming and hitting and kicking a ball.

 - Lots of non–scheduled physical activity is excellent, too, such as playing in playgrounds.